serghine-abdelillah/Calculator/README.md

 ## Structure of the project
 In the terminal folder : \
-All the files run on the terminal
+All the files run on the terminal\
+In the App folder

 ## Running
 You can run this project in your local machine by pulling the project